5G-MAG/Standards/.github/ISSUE_TEMPLATE/standards---improvement.md

 ---

-** Step 1: Describe the bug**
+# Description
-A clear and concise description of what the bug is.
+_Step 1: Replace this line with a clear and concise description._

-** Step 2: Suggested solution **
+# Suggested solution
-A clear and concise suggestion how to resolve the bug.
+_Step 2: Replace this line with a clear and concise suggestion of how to make the improvement._

-** Step 3: Additional context**
+# Additional context**
-Add any other context about the problem here.
+_Step 3: Replace this line with any other relevant context._

-** Step 4: Choose related standard/project (right side)
+_Step 4: Choose related standard/project (right-hand side)._